24 Best Bug Tracking Tools in 2026

 Best for: Kanban-style project management.

-Trello is a powerful PM suite with bug tracking tool features.
+Trello is a powerful PM suite with bug tracking features.

 Key features: